-Students take their Comprehensive Examination in the fall following completion of the Foundational Research Project or thesis.
+Students take their Comprehensive Examination in the fall following completion of the Foundational Research Project or master's thesis, typically in the fall of the third year.
 It assesses students' competency in these areas: assessment, intervention, ethics, and diversity.
-Students must demonstrate competency in ethics and diversity on both the assessment and intervention parts of the Comprehensive Examination.
+Students must demonstrate competency in ethics and diversity on both the assessment and intervention components of the Comprehensive Examination.